Avaiga/taipy-getting-started/steps/explain_md/step_6_scenario_execution.md

     return predictions
 ```

-The predict_ml task configuration has to be created on the same format as before with a function, input and output.
+The *predict_ml* task configuration must be created in the same format as before with a function, inputs, and outputs.

 <img src="/steps/images/predict_ml.svg" height=500px width=500px alt="centered image"/>